 There is much in the Lord Chancellor’s statement that I strongly welcome, as a former police and crime commissioner.
 I want to raise an issue that I know he is well aware of.
 In my constituency, there are many people who were victims of evil men who sexually abused them.
 Those women will carry that burden for the rest of their lives.
 It is incomprehensible that, once the perpetrators have finished their term before probation and been released, there is nothing to stop them confronting their victims.
 The victims could walk round the corner and find their attacker in front of them.
 Can the Lord Chancellor assure me that, as part of the White Paper, we can look at how that can be prevented in future, even if it cannot be done retrospectively?

 I am grateful to the hon.
 Member for raising that.
 We have met to discuss this matter.
 It seems to me that existing types of order—for example, crime prevention orders and serious crime prevention orders—could potentially be used, particularly where somebody has completed their term of imprisonment and licence and therefore the probation service’s involvement has come to an end.
-I will welcome further engagement with him, because he not only speaks for past victims; he speaks for people whose voice has yet to be heard and whose voice must be heard if we are to effectively protect the victims of sexual abuse.
+I will welcome further engagement with him, because he not only speaks for past victims; he speaks for people whose voice has yet to be heard, and whose voice must be heard if we are to effectively protect the victims of sexual abuse.

 They say that an Englishman’s home is his castle, and it is certainly a place where all people should feel safe and secure.
 As a result, when someone burgles a home, they do not just take possessions; they violate a person’s safety in their own home.
-Can my right hon. and learned Friend assure me that his new sentencing guidelines will ensure that the people who commit these crimes are appropriately punished and appropriately rehabilitated and that the public will be protected from further occurrences?
+Can my right hon. and learned Friend assure me that his new sentencing guidelines will ensure that the people who commit these crimes are appropriately punished and appropriately rehabilitated, and that the public will be protected from further occurrences?

 My hon.
 Friend is right to echo the comments I made about burglary being a crime against the person.
-She will have heard my observations about strengthening the safeguards of the “three strikes and you’re out” burglary minimum term of three years, which will mean that a greater proportion of that type of offender will now serve longer in custody.
+She will have heard my observations about strengthening the safeguards of the “three strikes and you’re out” burglary minimum term of three years, which will mean that a greater proportion of offenders of that type will now serve longer in custody.
 We are also doing two strikes for knife possession because we want to send a clear message that this type of criminality will not be tolerated.

-I thank the Lord Chancellor for his diligence and wisdom in this statement.
+I thank the Lord Chancellor for his diligence and wisdom in the statement.
 I welcome the news that child killers are to be held longer and that the automatic release of violent and dangerous criminals is to end, but will he further confirm that intervention measures will be in place for young men who are drawn into drug deliveries and so on and who need to be kept away from hardened criminals in prison, as a method of giving them space, a fresh start and a true rehabilitation purpose?

 I welcome the hon.
 Gentleman’s comments, and I am grateful to him.
 He makes a very interesting point about young offenders.
 I am keen to make sure that people who are sucked in—they might be quite young and themselves victims—do not end up becoming criminals themselves.
-That is why reforms to the remand system for young offenders and alternatives to immediate prosecution, in particular for victims of modern day slavery or abuse, are so important.
+That is why reforms to the remand system for young offenders and alternatives to immediate prosecution, in particular for victims of modern-day slavery or abuse, are so important.
 We are seeing with the county lines operations some really good work by the police in making that distinction between the child as abused victim and the child as criminal.
 We will keep drawing that distinction in a sensible and sensitive way.

 My hon.
 Friend the Member for Bracknell (James Sunderland) and I are extremely grateful to our right hon. and learned Friend for picking up our Desecration of War Memorials Bill in his White Paper.
 Can he confirm to the people of Stoke-on-Trent North, Kidsgrove and Talke that the law will be changed as soon as practically possible to make sure that those who insult the memory of our glorious dead can be given sentences that fit their abhorrent crimes?

 I pay tribute to my hon.
 Friends for their campaign to make sure that the law properly reflects the damage that can be caused to the national consciousness and the wellbeing of communities when war graves, religious graves and important memorials are desecrated.
-In the White Paper, we have committed to taking up his challenge, and we will reform the law in the year ahead.
+In the White Paper, we have committed ourselves to taking up his challenge, and we will reform the law in the year ahead.